 The Rise of Mobile and Web-based Technology in Health Care

 The use of smartphones, tablets, websites, and wearable technologies to monitor and intervene in areas of health and wellness is increasing.
 The mobile health market is expected to reach $59 billion by the year 2020.
 In particular, smartphones are among the most rapidly adopted technologies in history and are changing the way information and services are accessed.
-According to recent studies (Pew Research, 2014 and 2015), 64% of American adults own a smartphone - in contrast, fewer own a tablet computer (45%).
+According to recent studies (Pew Research, 2018), 77% of American adults own a smartphone - in contrast, fewer own a tablet computer (45%).
 When considering the introduction of technology into care, it may be helpful to be aware of the following recent statistics about smartphone ownership:

 In response to this growth in use, the development of provider and patient smartphone applications (apps) targeting health and wellness has exploded, spanning topics from fitness, meditation, and brain games to interactive treatment plans, medication monitoring, and test results.

 This Mini-Clinic focuses on apps and self-management web programs designed by VA and its partners that are relevant to behavioral health and wellness.

 Integrating Technology into Care